JosephRobson/rebaselandl/topics.md

 also

-- does other useful things I don't know about but I know they are harmless to your current workflow, such as
+- does other useful things I don't know about, but I know they are harmless to your current workflow, such as
   - garbage collection disabled
   - commit graph updates hourly
   - loose objects cleaned daily